-he Texas Weekly Leading Index decreased the week ending Oct.
-23, after increasing the previous three weeks (Figures 1 and 2).
+he Texas Weekly Leading Index decreased the week ending Nov.
+6 after increasing the previous week (Figures 1 and 2).
 The index points toward higher future economic activity as the economy continues to recover from the pandemic.

-The Delta variant appears to have reached its extreme point, as the numbers of COVID-19 cases and hospitalizations continue to fall after peaking at the end of August.
-The announcement of a COVID-19 pill that reduces the risk of hospitalization and dying has considerably reduced the uncertainty on halting the pandemic and improving future economic expectations.
+The Delta variant appears to have reached its extreme point as the numbers of COVID-19 cases and hospitalizations continue to fall after peaking at the end of August.
+The announcement of a COVID-19 pill that reduces the risk of hospitalization and dying has considerably reduced uncertainty on halting the pandemic, improving future economic expectations.
+Still, the National Institute of Allergy and Infectious Diseases has expressed its concerns about a possible surge during the winter months as temperatures drop.

-The index's decrease was mainly due to a decrease in the number of new business applications and was offset by a decrease in the number of people filing for unemployment insurance.
+The index's decrease was mainly due to a decrease in the number of new business applications, but it was offset by a decrease in the number of people filing for unemployment insurance.
 Even though the number of new business applications fell, it remains high, signaling business activity remains strong.

-The outlook for the reopening and recovery of the state's economy improved as the number of new cases seems to have peaked and continues to fall (Figure 3).
-Currently, 63.2 percent of the state's population 12 years and older is fully vaccinated based on the most current data (Nov.
-2, 2021) from the Texas Department of State Health Services.
+The outlook for the reopening and recovery of the state's economy improved as the number of new cases seemed to have peaked and continues to fall (Figure 3).
+Currently, 64.1 percent of the state's population 12 years and older is fully vaccinated based on the most current data (Nov.
+15, 2021) from the Texas Department of State Health Services.

-In addition, both an increase in the real price of West Texas Intermediate (WTI) oil and a decrease in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) countered the decrease in the index.
+In addition, a decrease in the real price of West Texas Intermediate (WTI) oil contributed to the fall in the index, while a decrease in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) countered the decline in the index.